Faculty and Staff Accommodation Guidelines

 - There are several types of “Priority Meeting” accommodations.
 The specific one approved for the individual student will be clearly notated on the individual’s accommodation letter.

-- In all types, the STUDENT is responsible for initiating contact with the professor IN WRITING to use these accommodations.
+- For all types of Priority Meetings, the STUDENT is responsible for initiating contact with the professor IN WRITING to use these accommodations.

 - The student understands that they need to reach out in advance to request a meeting with the professor and it may take several days for the meeting to take place.

-- Reach out as early as possible.
+- Reach out as early as possible in writing.
 It may take several days for you and the professor to arrange the meeting.

 - You may use the template provided by your Accommodation Specialist or you may use